Oil pulling for (dental) health

 Since the oil only "pulls" between teeth and on the gum surfaces, I would always combine it with tongue cleaning to most effectively remove the streptococcus mutans "caries bacteria" which also reside on the tongue (more at Cleaning your tongue).

-Interestingly, you may not need to clean your tongue for long since health writer Erika Herbst observes in her book "Die Heilkunst von Morgen" that coated tongues typically yield to oil (or water) pulling over time.
+Interestingly, you may not need to clean your tongue for long since health writer Erika Herbst observes in her book "Die Heilkunst von Morgen" that coated tongues typically yield to oil (or water - see below) pulling over time.

 1 For a more complicated approach to fixing hopelessly "jiggly" teeth scheduled for extraction, see Saving loose teeth from extraction: Dr. Hulda Regehr Clark book excerpt.